rhodb/rhodb.github.io/_pages/teaching.md

 ## Teaching Assistant
 ### LING 20001: Introduction to Linguistics (Autumn 2017, Winter 2019)

-As a teaching assistant, I was responsible for doing a one-hour discussion section once a week, hosted office hours once-twice a week, graded homeworks and fielded many questions via email.
+As a teaching assistant, I was responsible for doing a one-hour discussion section once a week, hosted office hours once-twice a week, graded homeworks (weekly / every other week) and fielded many questions via email.

 * Students: ~20 each time
 * Teaching assistant: N/A